roolebo/tianocore.github.io/HTTP-Boot.md

 ### URI Configuration in Home Environment

-Unlike the corporate network, in a typical home network only a standard DHCP server is available for host IP configuration assignment, the boot file URI need to be entered by user instead of the DHCP HTTPBoot extensions.
+Unlike the corporate network, the DHCP server in a typical home network environment is only available for host IP configuration assignment.
+This means the boot file URI must be entered by the user instead of the DHCP HTTPBoot extensions.
 ![Home Network Topology](https://github.com/tianocore/tianocore.github.io/wiki/Projects/NetworkPkg/Images/Home.png)

 EDK II HTTP Boot driver provides a configuration page for the boot file URI setup.